 • Baccalaureate degree completed by time of enrollment

-• For applicants applying for Fall 2015 entry into the program and later, all prerequisite courses must be completed within the semester of application.
-For example, applications received by October 15th must include a plan to complete all prerequisite courses by end of December.
+• Complete List and Plan for Prerequisites Form – All prerequisite courses must be completed within the semester of application.
+Applications received by October 15th must include a plan to complete all prerequisite courses by the end of December.

 • Overall grade point average of 3.0 on prerequisite courses completed for the MOT program and no grade below a C.